jsbisht/aws-developer-associate/general.md

 - Add the Amazon RDS layer to the second stack.
 - Remove the connection custom JSON.

-**NOTE**: you cannot associate a single Amazon RDS database instance with multiple stacks at the same time.
+> you cannot associate a single Amazon RDS database instance with multiple stacks at the same time.

 ---